 In this article, learn how to visit the Grand Prismatic Spring and how to combine the hike to Fairy Falls with the Grand Prismatic Spring overlook.

-The Grand Prismatic Spring is the largest hot spring in the United States.
+The Grand Prismatic Spring is located in Midway Geyser Basin in Yellowstone National Park.
+It is the largest hot spring in the United States.
 The vibrant colors are the result of microbial life along the edges of the hot spring.
 The colors can change depending upon the presence of different microbes and the temperature of the water.

 The Grand Prismatic Spring has a different appearance in the summer and winter.
 In the summer, it tends to be orange and in the winter the edges tend to be dark green.